- Angkor Wat represents two religions

 The magnet that attracts millions of tourists to the Kingdom of Wonder every year is the ancient Angkor Wat temple, but what about the hundreds of other religious temples that dot the landscape?

-Many don’t realize the grandeur of the Angkor Archaeological complex with its various structures, monuments, barays, and temples.
+Many don’t realize the grandeur of the Angkor Archaeological Park with its various structures, monuments, barays, and temples.
 Archaeologists haven’t discovered everything yet and there should be plenty more to find hidden in the Kingdom’s jungles, hills, and plains.
 Are you ready to explore?

 When you need a break from all that exploration, find us next to Srah Srang.